josifini/CSE-310-Work-Folder/Module 1/Module 1 Wk 2-3/JavaScriptREADME.md

 Ideas for extending the application include adding task editing, prioritizing tasks, data persistence (using local storage or a backend), and user authentication.
 This application is an excellent example for beginners to understand how HTML, CSS, and JavaScript work together in web development.
 It covers basic concepts like DOM manipulation, event handling, and dynamic content generation, providing a practical context to learn and apply JavaScript.

-# {Describe your purpose for writing this software.}

 This is for practicing purpose using javascript.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](https://youtu.be/f3Rj5vnbUh4)

 # Development Environment

-{Describe the tools that you used to develop the software}

 1. [Code Editor or Integrated Development Environment (IDE):
 Visual Studio Code: A popular, lightweight code editor with support for HTML, CSS, and JavaScript.
 It has a vast extension library for additional functionalities like live server, code linting, and version control integration.]